Posted by Amy Carbone on Feb 3, 2025 9:34:06 AM

 Why Does Your Dental Practice Need It?

-This type of insurance coverage typically covers malpractice claims made against your dental practice, as opposed to your personal malpractice insurance, which generally covers claims made against you.
+There are two types of dental malpractice insurance.
+Entity malpractice coverage typically covers malpractice claims made against your dental practice, as opposed to your personal malpractice insurance, which generally covers claims made against you.

 What Does It Cover?